NFL playoff bracket: Advanced model reveals picks for NFL Wild Card Weekend

-2026 NFL playoff bracket picks: Model reveals score projections, best bets, player props for Wild Card Weekend
+2026 NFL playoff bracket picks: Model reveals score projections, player props, best bets for Wild Card Weekend

 SportsLine's model has analyzed the NFL playoff bracket and locked in its score predictions, best bets, and prop picks for Wild Card Weekend

 The 2026 NFL playoff bracket is set, beginning with six star-studded matchups set to unfold over Wild Card Weekend.
 All 14 teams are vying to get to Super Bowl LX, which is set to be played in Santa Clara, Calif., on Feb.
 8. The Philadelphia Eagles enter the 2026 NFL playoffs as the defending Super Bowl champions and will open up their title defense with a home matchup against the San Francisco 49ers on Sunday at 4:30 p.m.
 ET.
 According to the latest NFL odds at DraftKings Sportsbook, the Eagles are favored by 4.5 points at home.
-The over/under for 49ers vs. Eagles opened at 46.5, but has since dropped to 44.5.
+Philadelphia's over/under for total team points is 25.5, while San Francisco's is 19.5.
 You can bet the game here:

 There are also several fresh faces in the playoffs this year.
 In total, six teams that failed to make the postseason a year ago will be in the 2026 NFL playoffs, including the Seahawks, Patriots, Bears, 49ers, Jaguars, and Panthers.
 The Seahawks are the No. 1 seed in the NFC, while the Broncos hold the No. 1 seed in the AFC, and both teams will have the luxury of a bye during Wild Card Weekend.
 Here's a breakdown of the full 2026 NFL playoff bracket, along with full NFL score predictions and NFL props from our model: